wraig0/Supervisor/README.md

 Script found in: Supervisor/src/Supervisor.scala

-Written using Scala IDE for Eclipse.
+Written using Scala IDE for Eclipse oxygen.